 Chamomile Tea – Controls damping off

-Weak chamomile tea (after it has cooled) is another natural fungicide that is effective in stopping damping off, though it does not treat fungus gnats at all.
+Weak chamomile tea (after it has cooled) is another natural fungicide that is effective in preventing damping off, though it does not treat fungus gnats at all.
 Simply brew a quart of strong tea, let it cool, and add it to your 1-gallon watering can.
 Add more water to the can until full, and use whenever you water.

 Cinnamon – Controls larvae and damping off

-BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively
+BT – Bacillus thuringiensis var. israelensis – Controls larvae

 Beneficial Nematodes – Controls larvae